Women's economic empowerment: Bhain's story

 She feels like she has set a good example for other women in her community by setting up a successful home-based business.

-To empower women from marginalised communities so that they can reach their true economic potential, the British Asian Trust, in partnership with Akhuwat Foundation and funded by the Department for International Development (DFID), started its Women’s Economic Empowerment Programme in June 2017.
+To empower women from marginalised communities so that they can reach their true economic potential, the British Asian Trust, in partnership with Akhuwat Foundation and funded by the Department for International Development (DFID) now called the Foreign, Commonwealth & Development Office (FCDO) as of 2 September 2020, started its Women’s Economic Empowerment Programme in June 2017.
 Here you can read how one woman turned her family’s lives around as a result.